webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 weight: 2
 ---

 # What is WebRTC?
 WebRTC, short for Web Real-Time Communication, is both an API and a Protocol.
 The WebRTC protocol is a set of rules for two WebRTC agents to negotiate bi-directional secure real-time communication.
 The WebRTC API then allows developers to use the WebRTC protocol.
 The WebRTC API is specified only for JavaScript.

-A similar relationship would be HTTP and the fetch API.
-WebRTC the protocol would be HTTP, and WebRTC the API would be the fetch API.
+A similar relationship would be the one between HTTP and the Fetch API.
+WebRTC the protocol would be HTTP, and WebRTC the API would be the Fetch API.

-The WebRTC protocol is available in other APIs/languages besides JavaScript.
+The WebRTC protocol is available in other APIs and languages besides JavaScript.
 You can find servers and domain-specific tools as well for WebRTC.
-All of these implementations use the WebRTC protocol so they can interact with each other.
+All of these implementations use the WebRTC protocol so that they can interact with each other.

 The WebRTC protocol is maintained in the IETF in the [rtcweb](https://datatracker.ietf.org/wg/rtcweb/documents/) working group.
 The WebRTC API is documented in the W3C as [webrtc-pc](https://w3c.github.io/webrtc-pc/).

 ## Why should I learn WebRTC?

 These are the things that WebRTC will give you.
-This list is not exhaustive but is some of the things you may appreciate during your journey.
-Don't worry if you don't know some of these terms yet, this book will teach them to you along the way.
+This list is not exhaustive, just an example of some things you may appreciate during your journey.
+Don't worry if you don't know all these terms yet, this book will teach them to you along the way.

 * Open standard
 * Multiple implementations